Charlie Arc II: Mending

 “Yougen, we’ll be late for History class if we don’t go soon.”
 Sanjay called out to her.
 After hanging out the day before, the two had seemed to have gotten a bit closer.

 With Yougen in now following us we went to Dr. Chrononaut’s world history class which passed by in a hurry, freeing us from school for the day.
-We all made our way to the house where Caroline jumped into the kitchen.
+We all made our way to the house where Caroline jumped onto her ice cream maker, a gift from her mom..

 She gave forward and gave me a few kisses.
 Although she still hadn’t figured out her identity completely, she sure as heck liked getting that PDA action on.
 When we parted ways, I noticed Allen was staring at the floor, desperately trying not to acknowledge us.
 By some kind of miracle he’d yet to earn himself a beating from offending someone, but he was still a narrow minded jerk.